The Committee consisted of the following Members:

 The tax and national insurance treatment of termination payments remains a sensitive topic to workers and employers alike.
 As I said on Second Reading, employees facing redundancy often consider this final payment an evaluation of the work they have done for their employer.
 Termination or redundancy payments therefore have both an emotional and financial significance; the financial significance is sometimes slightly out of proportion, but there is nevertheless a relationship.

 I celebrate anybody getting a proper, secure, well-paid job.
 I am afraid that the hon.
 Gentleman should not expect me to celebrate somebody getting a job on two or three hours a week, and he should not expect me to celebrate the fact that £30 billion-worth of tax credits are going to subsidise people in poorly paid jobs, when only 20 years ago that was £1 billion.
-Don’t ask me to celebrate that.
+Do not ask me to celebrate that.
 Let us have the full picture.
 Yes, I always celebrate when somebody gets a decent well-paid, well-trained job with good terms of employment, but no, I do not welcome poorly paid, less well-trained jobs.
 I am sorry, but I cannot.
 But for the record, yes I welcome job creation—well-attuned job creation.

 To get back to termination payments and their emotional significance, the amount awarded is often determined by painstaking and careful negotiations between managers and trade union representatives.
 A good employer might offer a generous termination payment to an employee as a sign that it is not a judgment on the intrinsic worth of the staff who are leaving, even though they have had to make them redundant.
 The job losses might be because of the Government’s economic policies.